MyatMinnKhantMdy/deep-learning-challenge/deep_learning_challenge/AlphabetSoupCharityDeepLearningReport..md

 ---

-## Alternative Model Recommendation
+## Alternative Model

-To solve this classification problem differently, I recommend trying a **Random Forest Classifier**:
+To solve this classification problem differently, I used a **Random Forest Classifier**:

  **Why?**
   - This model is highly effective on tabular data.